 How was Netflix founded?

-At the time Netflix was founded, Marc was working as a marketing director for Hasting's company Pure Atria.
-He was also the co-founder of MicroWarhouse (a computer mail-order company).
+At the time Netflix was founded, Randolph was working as a marketing director for Hasting's company Pure Atria.
+He was also the co-founder of MicroWarehouse (a computer mail-order company).

 Hasting would later sell Pure Atria to the Rational Software Corporation in 1997 for $700 million.

-By all accounts, the pair came up with the idea for Netflix during a commute between their homes in Santa Cruz and Pure Atria's HQ in Sunnyvale prior to Pure Atria's acquisition and merger.
+By all accounts, the pair came up with the idea for Netflix during a commute between their homes in Santa Cruz and Pure Atria's HQ in Sunnyvale.

-Reed would supply the seed capital and invested $2.5 million into the startup in cash.
+Hastings would supply the seed capital, and invested $2.5 million into the startup in cash.
 Inspired by Amazon's e-commerce model, the pair explored various portable items they could use to sell over the internet in a similar fashion.

 After initially considering and rejecting VHS cassettes, they settled on DVDs as the perfect product.
-After testing their idea by posting one to their homes in Santa Cruz, and it arriving in perfect condition, they decided the time was right to break into the market with their new revolutionary model.
+They tested their idea by posting a DVD to their homes in Santa Cruz, and when it arrived in perfect condition, they decided the time was right to break into the market with their revolutionary model.

-Netflix launched in April of 1998 and became the world's first online DVD rental and merchant.
-They had only a few tens of staff and just under 1000 titles at the time.
+Netflix launched in April of 1998 as one of the world's first online DVD rental companies.
+They had only a few staff, and just under 1000 titles at the time.